Who can use this feature?

 - The OR logic defines that ONE OR MORE criteria must be satisfied by the project.

-- Removing Criteria/Conditions: You can remove a criterion/condition by clicking the trash icon, but Entry and Exit sections must have at least one criterion and each criterion must have at least one condition.
+, but Entry Criteria and Exit Criteria (When the toggle is ON) sections must have at least one criterion and each criterion must have at least one condition.

 For example: An exit criteria can be configured for this case as follows: If the project queue needs to stop generating tasks related to gathering of evidence in “Immigration Cases”, when the project phase is completed, the exit criteria could look like this: